nzfeng/points-as-tori/README.md

 ## Citation

-If this code contributes to academic work, please cite as:
+If this code contributes to academic work, cite it as:
 ```bibtex
 @article{Feng:2026:PAT,
     author = {Feng, Nicole and Gkioulekas, Ioannis and Crane, Keenan},